 Edamame and Corn Salad Salsa

-Serve with tortilla chips or as a side over a bed of lettuce.
-This salsa is the perfect welcome to warm weather.
-Grab your margaritas and edamame salsa and you’re ready for a party.
+Serve with tortilla chips or on lettuce.
+This salsa is the perfect warm weather welcome.
+Grab margaritas and edamame salsa and you’re ready for a party.

 The hot weather has my mind going right to salsa.
 I always make salsas, margaritas and we enjoy relaxing nights around the fire pit making s’mores and enjoying the warm weather.
 Well this is my first batch of healthy salsa for the season.
 It’s light.
 Refreshing.
 Not heavy and packed with vitamins and much needed protein.
 I eat this by the bowl full for lunch or dinner.
 I require so little in life to be happy.